Note: This page contains affiliate links to that earn me a small commission from qualifying purchases at no additional

 Mellow trails, cross country or gnarly trails, these shoes won’t let you down.
 They feel great out of the box and offer enough support in case you need to hike.
-They offer supurb grip, a stiff sole, toe protection and allow your feet to breath because of perforations.
+They offer superb grip, stiff sole, toe protection and allow your feet to breath because of perforations.

 Like I mentioned the shoe has a Michelin rubber outsole which has two different patterns which are perfect for biking and hiking.
 They aren’t as grippy as the Free Rider Pro but that isn’t a bad thing at all.
 Too sticky can also make it harder to correct your foot position on your pedals at the last moment.
 This sole offers the perfect balance between grip and being able to correct your stance if you land in an awkward position.